Introduction

 sudo apt install jpegoptim optipng webp

-Once you've downloaded the first script, run the following script from the img-optimize main folder (be sure to replace <DSAV-Dodeka repository location>
+Once you’ve downloaded the first script, run the following script from the img-optimize main folder (be sure to replace <DSAV-Dodeka repository location> by the correct path):

 #!/bin/bash